What stays the same and what changes?

 The new rules also cause a number of things to change.
 For example, everyone will soon be covered by a contribution scheme, the pension will adapt more to the economy and the rules for the survivor’s pension are also changing.

-Everyone will soon have a contribution scheme.
+Everyone will receive a contribution scheme under the new pension.
 Some employers at Pensioenfonds PGB already have a contribution scheme for their employees.
 Employees who currently have an average salary scheme will also receive a contribution scheme when the new rules come into effect.

 With the contribution scheme, your employee can see exactly how much money you contribute together and how the pension is growing.
 If your employee retires later, the pension pot contains an amount for their pension.
 From this amount, a lifelong pension is then paid to your employee.